kohkimakimoto/crun/README.md

 Crun (Command-RUN) is a command execution wrapper.
 It is a simple command that is used with another command.
 Crun provides several useful features for your command execution as the following.

-* **Hooks**: You can run arbitrary scripts before and after a command execution for notifications.
+* **Hook Handlers**: You can run arbitrary scripts before and after a command execution for notifications.
 * **Logging**: Crun supports logging STDOUT and STDERR to a file.
 * **Timeout**: Crun terminates the command when the timeout elapses.
 * **Preventing Overlaps**: Crun prevents to overlap the command execution.